05 Jul When is the Best Time to Buy a House?

 This might run counter to what people believe and have been told about the market.
 It might be harder to search for a home and get sellers to sell quickly.
 But remember, the actually possession date is off in the future.

 The best time to buy might be right now.
-If the economy improves and wages do rise, home prices will rise throughout the 2018 to 2020 period.
-Unless you’re very pessimistic and believe in catastropic events, demand for housing is unmet across the US and Canada.
-With more money in the picture, the longer you wait, the more it will cost.
+If the economy improves and wages do rise, home prices will rise throughout the 2019 to 2020 period.
+A buyers market is forming in the long run, but 2018 is pricey.

 Launching your Research to Negotiation Strategy